Eurydia/cleanpedia-production/src/site/notes/PDT S List Type.md

 ```

 Colons (`:`) act as right-associate pseudo-operator in list construction.
-They accept two arguments.
-An element on its left, and a list on its right.
+They accept two arguments, which are an element on its left and a list on its right.
 They evaluate by prepending the element to the front of the list, and return a new list.

 ```Clean